-Understanding the Construction Industry Scheme – CIS
+Understanding The Construction Industry Scheme – CIS Explained Simply

 The Construction Industry Scheme (CIS)

 The UK’s Construction Industry Scheme, abbreviated as CIS, is a national tax-deduction scheme for British contractors and sub-contractors.
 Created to reduce tax evasion in the construction industry, the scheme falls under the jurisdiction of and reports to Her Majesty’s Revenue and Customs (HMRC).